YemenOpenSource/Yemen-info/README.md

 ✅ Text normalization for every governance/district in both Arabic and English. (very good for search).

-✅ There are several formats such as CSV, XLSX (Microsoft EXCEL format), XML, YAML, and SQL formats.
+✅ Several formats such as CSV, XLSX (Microsoft EXCEL format), XML, YAML, and SQL formats.

 ## TODO